-Treasury Yields: How They Work and Affect the Economy
+Treasury Yields, How They Work, and How They Affect the Economy

 Why Treasury Yields Fall When Demand Rises

 Treasury yields are the total amount of money you earn by owning U.S. Treasury notes or bonds.
 They are sold by the U.S. Treasury Department to pay for the U.S. debt.
 The most important thing to realize is that yields go down when there is a lot of demand for the bonds.
 That's why yields move in the opposite direction of bond values.